stefaneidelloth/treezjs/doc/components/colorMap/colorMap.md

 ### label

-The label text that is shown before the color as a string.
+Some label text that is shown before the color map as a string.

 ## HTML String Attributes

 ### value

-In order to set the value, you can either use a hex string (e.g. value = '#0000ff') or the name of a predefined color, e.g. value = 'blue'.

-If you access the value with element.getAttribute('value'), the hex code of the color is returned as a string.
+The name of the color map.

 ### disabled